• Skip to primary navigation

 Traditional kimchi is not vegan as it contains fermented fish sauce, however it's fairly easy to find vegan varieties of kimchi at natural foods stores or specialty stores.

-What do kimchi eggs taste like?
+What do kimchi scrambled eggs taste like?

 Kimchi scrambled eggs are spicy and savory with notes of chili pepper and tangy fermented cabbage.
 This spiciness complements the eggs well, eliminating the need for added salt and pepper.